scandid-012/TG-GAN/README.md

 # TG-GAN
 Motor imagery-based brain-computer interfaces (BCIs) face challenges due to the limitation of good-quality EEG data, which makes it difficult to train accurate classification models.
-This thesis presents a Transformer-guided Generative Adversarial Network (TG-GAN) to generate realistic motor imagery EEG signals and help overcome data shortages in BCI applications.
+This study presents a Transformer-guided Generative Adversarial Network (TG-GAN) to generate realistic motor imagery EEG signals and help overcome data shortages in BCI applications.
 The model uses Transformer attention along with adversarial training to learn both short-term and long-term patterns in EEG signals.
 It